Can you wear glasses while snorkeling?

 Scuba Choice are relatively new to the snorkel scene however they’ve quickly established themselves as a reputable company with quality products, and their nearsighted prescription snorkel mask lives up to that as well.
 First, you can also get a farsighted equivalent, and they offer a wide selection of diopter ranges, from -1.0 to -10.0, and +1.0 to +4.0.
 The increments are 0.5, and you can get different prescriptions for each eye.

 Some users have complained about the mask not sealing well, however others have praised it for sealing well against their face and not leaving red marks even after hours of snorkeling.
-So we can chalk this one up to some people’ facial structures just don’t mesh well with this mask.
+So we can chalk this one up to some people’s facial structures just not meshing well with this mask.
 With that said, regardless of your facial structure you can expect a low internal volume, silicone skirt, and tempered glass lenses.

 Furthermore, one standout feature of the Scuba Choice Prescription Mask is the buckle design on the strap that lets you customize the fit very easily.
 This can also help you get a tighter seal which can prevent leaking problems.
 One thing to note is that you should use an anti-fog spray because the lenses can fog up as a result of a thin layer of silicone coating that comes with most new masks.
 Another method is to scrub the lenses with toothpaste prior to using it.